JvanKatwijk/qt-1090/README.md

 the basic assumption is that you want to open a file and a menu appears allowing you to select a file with the extension ".iq".

-If a device  is found and initialized, a widget for the control of the device appears.
+If/when a device  is found and initialized, a widget for the control of the device appears.
 Depending on the device, device parameters, such as gain, autogain and ppm offset can be set.